 Do you love Mexican food?
 Who does't, it seems!
 We do too, and that's why we dedicate ourselves to finding the best places to enjoy Mexican cuisine in Seattle.
 One may not expect the northwest corner of the country to have such excellent Mexican finds, but you're in for a pleasant surprise here.
 We've diligently scouted out the top eateries, and we've listened to our readers and their reviews of Seattle restaurants.
-We share the places that get great buzz, like Azteca Mexican Restaurant, and we showcase the ones that have proven themselves over time, like Cactus.
+We share the places that get great buzz, and we showcase the ones that have proven themselves over time, like Cactus.
 We also point out good neighborhoods for Mexican restaurants in the Seattle -Greenwood and the Redmond area, for instance.
 While some restaurants offer a no-frills, family-friendly ambience where the food speaks for itself, others feature more upscale decor that puts a fine-dining twist on traditional fare.
 In these spaces, enjoy import Mexican beers, chilled margaritas and mojitos, crisp chips and sometimes, if you're lucky, fresh guacamole made right by the edge of your table.
 While portions are often big enough to share, it is often hard to have restraint around such sensational fare.
 When the craving hits, we'll make sure you get your fix!

 Taqueria El Gallo